 - using face cloths

-For example, those who prefer a more gentle scrub may choose a finely-ground powder as the base, while individuals with dry skin can add hydrating oils.
+For example, those who prefer a more gentle scrub may choose a finely ground powder as the base, and people with dry skin might add hydrating oils.

-To make a body scrub at home, people need the following tools:
+To make a body scrub at home, a person needs: